simdjson/simdjson_experiments_vldb2019/README.md

-# simdjson experiments for VLDB Journal
+# simdjson experiments

-These are detailed experiments done over the simdjson code base for the paper [Parsing gigabytes of JSON per second](https://arxiv.org/abs/1902.08318).
+Originally, these were detailed experiments done over the simdjson code base for the paper [Parsing gigabytes of JSON per second](https://arxiv.org/abs/1902.08318).

 We use a simple Makefile to execute the docker scripts.
 If you have a proper configured Linux system, you should be able to generate all experimental results with a simple command: